 A by-product from the Harris Tweed weaving process has always been the woollen yarn left over once a length of tweed is completed.
 Each different yarn colour needed in the tweed pattern is wound seperately onto bobbins, cones that feed the yarn into the loom.

-Waste not, want not: this yarn was traditionally used to knit socks, warm and durable items that became a staple of Hebridean life and are still popular today.
+Waste not, want not: this yarn was traditionally used to knit warm and durable items that were a staple of Hebridean life and are still popular today.

 Every piece is handknitted on the Island by a small group of skilled knitters using traditional methods passed down through generations.

 We collaborated with our friend, Nikki, to come up with a modern spin on the traditional designs.
 Along with around 120 others, Nikki weaves Harris Tweed at home, in her shed, on her croft.
 But, she also knits while she weaves - a multitasking marvel.

 Watch Nikki knitting, weaving and chatting about her work with By Rosie in this short film.